What is the 150 Play List program?

 Visit the Community Resources page to register your local 150 Play List event or program.
 Events and programs that are open to the public will be posted on the Events page.

 Can I get support for the Community Program or Event I am hosting?

 For a limited time only we have new, limited inventory of Event Celebration Kits for organizations who register a ParticipACTION 150 Play List Event or Program.
 Available while supplies last.
 All registered events and programs will also be featured on the Tour Stops & Events Page.

 We have also prepared downloadable toolkits to support community, workplace and school events.
 These kits feature printable posters, tips for planning and promoting your event or program, and more!

 What is the latest date I can submit information for a community event?

 The final day to hold a community event or program is December 2, 2017 and event submissions will remain open until this date.
 That said, to run a successful 150 Play List event, we recommend you give yourself ample time to plan, promote and secure administration for the day, including volunteers.
-Additionally, Event Celebration Kits are on a “while supplies last” basis, so we encourage you to register your event earlier in the year to increase the chance that you’ll receive one.

 Do I need a Facebook account to register my Community Program or Event?

 Does the ParticipACTION 150 Play List support schools or organizations looking to join the program?